chrisgarcia001/Equational-Theorem-Proving/README.md

 # Equational-Theorem-Proving
-A Small Prolog Equational Theorem Proving System With Two Demo Theorem Provers
+A Small Prolog Equational Theorem Proving System

 This repository contains a small Prolog-based equational theorem proving system.
 Based on term rewriting, this system facilitates theorem proving by equational transformation based on user-defined term rewriting rules.
 A term rewriting rule specifes a left-hand side (LHS) and a right-hand (RHS) side together with a rule name.
 Expressions matching the LHS can be replaced with the corresponding RHS.
 Expressions are represented as Prolog lists.
 For example, the expression *a + b* is represented as `[a, +, b]`.